-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Warsaw.
-On arrival, we transfer to the Westin Warsaw (4T) or Sheraton Warsaw (5T).
+Titan’s VIP door-to-door travel service collects you from home for your flight to Warsaw.
+On arrival, we transfer to the Westin Warsaw (4T) or the Sheraton Warsaw (4T+).
 Dinner is included this evening.

 This morning we make our way to Krakow where we stop for a visit at the Pauline Monastery of Jasna Gora in Czestochowa, the most important pilgrimage centre in Poland.
 As well as lunch, a guided visit is included.
-We arrive early evening at the Golden Tulip Krakow City Centre (4T), Galaxy Krakow (4T) or Hilton Garden Inn (4T) where we stay for the next four nights and where dinner is included this evening.
+We arrive early evening at the Golden Tulip Krakow City Centre (4T) or Galaxy Krakow (4T) where we stay for the next four nights and where dinner is included this evening.

 After breakfast we have a short orientation tour of Krakow, with its marvellous collections of Gothic and Renaissance buildings mercifully left unscathed by the ravages of the war.
 The old part of the city is dominated by the imposing Wawel Castle and the Cathedral.
-In the afternoon we visit the famous Wieliczka salt mine, a UNESCO World Heritage Site.
+In the afternoon we visit the Wieliczka Salt Mine, a UNESCO World Heritage Site.
 The mine is renowned for its microclimate and the health-giving properties that resulted in an underground sanatorium being established to treat allergic diseases.

 Today is at leisure in Krakow.
 You can choose your own place in which to dine this evening.

 Today, we visit Auschwitz concentration camp, which has been designated as a monument to its victims and declared by UNESCO as a World Heritage Site.
-The outbuildings now form the museum, which contains artefacts belonging to those whom were exterminated.
+The outbuildings now form the museum, which contains artefacts belonging to those who perished.
 You also visit the extermination chambers and see the reconstructed furnaces of the crematoria.
 You are free for dinner tonight.

 A day at leisure and time perhaps for shopping, sightseeing or just relaxing.
 You are free for dinner tonight.

-We spend the day on our long journey east to Warsaw (approximately 6 hours) with a stop for lunch.
+We spend the day journeying east to Warsaw (approximately 6 hours) with a stop for lunch.
 Having been reconstructed to its former glory, the town is now a listed UNESCO World Heritage Site.
-We arrive at the Westin Warsaw (4T) or Sheraton Warsaw (5T), where we will stay for the next two nights.
+We arrive at the Westin Warsaw (4T) or Sheraton Warsaw (4T+), where we will stay for the next two nights.
 Dinner is included at the hotel this evening.